-- Locate stationary construction equipment as far from nearby noise sensitive properties as feasible. - Shut off idling equipment. - Reschedule construction operations to avoid periods of noise annoyance identified in the complaint. - Notify nearby residents whenever extremely noisy work would be occurring. - Install temporary or portable acoustic barriers around stationary construction noise sources. - Operate electric-powered equipment using line voltage power or solar power.
+Locate stationary construction equipment as far from nearby noise sensitive properties as feasible.

+- Shut off idling equipment. - Reschedule construction operations to avoid periods of noise annoyance identified in the complaint. - Notify nearby residents whenever extremely noisy work would be occurring. - Install temporary or portable acoustic barriers around stationary construction noise sources. - Operate electric-powered equipment using line voltage power or solar power.

 Because properties in the API were predicted to meet or exceed the NAAC under the Revised Build Alternative, noise abatement measures were considered and evaluated for feasibility and reasonableness per FHWA and ODOT guidelines.
 Seven noise wall alignments were evaluated to mitigate predicted noise impacts.
-One of the noise walls was judged to be acoustically feasible by meeting the design goal of at least a 7 dBA reduction at one receiver, as well as achieving a better than 50 percent rate of benefits (i.e., at least a 5 dBA noise reduction) at impacted receivers.
+Only Noise Wall 2 was judged to be acoustically feasible by meeting the design goal of at least a 7 dBA reduction at one receiver, as well as achieving a better than 50 percent rate of benefits (i.e., at least a 5 dBA noise reduction) at impacted receivers.
 The wall was found to be reasonable based on the ODOT cost-effectiveness requirements and has therefore been recommended for further consideration.
-Noise Wall 5 was not evaluated for noise mitigation, as there were no impacted receptors at this location under the Revised Build Alternative.
-The remaining five walls were not able to achieve the required noise reductions at adjacent properties because of challenges with complex traffic noise sources or because elevation issues precluded the breaking of the line-of-sight between noise sources and receivers.
-Additionally, ODOT costeffectiveness requirements for reasonableness determination are not met for the remaining walls.
-As a result, those walls were not recommended for further consideration.
-For detailed information on the evaluation of noise walls for the Revised Build Alternative, see the Noise Supplemental Technical Report (Appendix A).
+For detailed information on the evaluation of noise walls for the Revised Build Alternative, see the Revised Noise Study Supplemental Technical Report (Appendix A).